rcmtreb/Pong-Game/README.md

 How to run (two easy ways)
 1. Double-click
    - Put the three files in one folder and double-click index.html to open it in your browser.
-2. Local web server (recommended for mobile testing)
-   - Open a terminal in the project folder and run:
-     - Python 3: python -m http.server 8000
-     - Then open http://localhost:8000 in your browser.

 Basic controls
 - Start: Click Start on the main menu.